By Rabbi Shlomo Zargari

 By Rabbi Yosef Shemtov

-On behalf of everyone at Yachad Kollel, I would like to wish you a happy and meaningful Passover.
+On behalf of the Yachad Rabbis, I wish you and your family a happy and meaningful Shavuot.